-Finding out more about past relationships is never a good thing, but like all inquisitive fools, we go looking for dirt in our lover’s past.
+Finding out more about past relationships is never a good thing, and yet, like all inquisitive fools, we go looking for dirt in our lover’s past.

 And when we do find the dirt, we dirty our hands and are left with a stench that lingers for a long time after the discovery.

-Talking about exes and past lovers may feel like a bag of bricks lifted off your back, but it may come back to haunt you again though your present lover.
+Talking about exes and past lovers may feel like a bag of bricks lifted off your back, but it may come back to haunt you again through your present lover.

-If your new lover has popped the past relationships question to you, and you find no way of avoiding it with a smile or a wink, perhaps you should learn how to talk about past relationships and make sure you don’t find yourself in sticky ground by giving the wrong answers.
+If your new lover has popped the past relationship question to you, and you find no way of avoiding it with a smile or a wink, perhaps you should learn how to talk about a past relationship and make sure you don’t find yourself in sticky ground by giving the wrong answers.

-The next time you come face to face with a question about your past relationships and the number of notches on your bed, keep these pointers in mind.
+The next time you come face to face with a question about your past relationships and the number of notches on your bed, keep these tips and suggestions in mind.

-It’ll help you answer well and your partner will hear exactly what they want to her, rather, what they should hear.
+It’ll help you answer well and your partner will hear exactly what they want to hear, rather, what they should hear.

 You’re with this special person today because of the coincidences and relationships you’ve experienced before.
 And you really don’t have to feel bad about your extensive list of past lovers once you’ve settled down with someone else, but you do have to be careful about what you say to your new lover.